meltem12344/Bootcamp2025/README.md

   <h3> Adaptive Mini Quizzes:</h3>
   <p>Mini quizzes are personalized to evaluate the student’s current knowledge level and adapt accordingly with detailed feedback, promoting active learning.</p>

-  <h3> Mental Fatigue Detection:</h3>
-  <p>By analyzing typing patterns and response times, the system detects signs of mental fatigue and suggests breaks to maintain focus and performance.</p>

   <h3> Personalized Learning Booklet:</h3>
   <p>At the end of each session or topic, students receive a downloadable PDF booklet summarizing what they’ve learned, including examples tailored to their style.</p>